When the Lights Go On Again: Lyrics analysis

 Most people have interpreted these lyrics as being a reference to both the quote by Sir Edward Grey, as well as a reference to the blackout restrictions in England.
 The lyrics repeated the most are “When the lights go on again all over the world,” which united people from every corner of the earth during what was truly a global war.
 Within the repetition are hidden the lyrics “We’ll have time for things like wedding rings and free hearts will sing,” and “A kiss won’t mean goodbye but hello to love.”
 These were intended to paint a picture in the minds of listeners about how the world would begin again with the conclusion of the war.

 Musical

 The musical When the Lights Go On Again gets its name from the song.
 Written by Roy Sault for modern performance, it tells the story of a family, the Parkers, living in England during World War II, and ends in a VE/VJ Day party.
 The music in the show consists of 28 well-loved songs from the 1940s, including “The White Cliffs of Dover,” “We’ll Meet Again,” “Don’t Sit Under the Apple Tree,” and “When the Lights Go On Again.”

+In popular culture

+The Vera Lynn version appears in the 2023 film A Haunting in Venice.

+In the M*A*S*H episode, "The Light That Failed" (Season 6, Episode 6), Cpl.
+Klinger sings the first line of this song to himself ("When the lights go on again/all over the world").